A Guide to Omarosa’s Trump N-Word Tape Allegations

 Roots of the Search for Trump’s N-Word Tape

-During the 11-season run of The Apprentice, cameras captured thousands of hours of footage of Donald Trump sitting around a board room table, speaking extemporaneously.
+During the 11-season run of The Apprentice, cameras captured thousands of hours of footage of Donald Trump sitting around a boardroom table, speaking extemporaneously.
 Rumors swirled during the 2016 campaign that Trump was caught making appalling racist and sexist comments and the tapes became a white whale for a slew of journalists and political operatives.

 After the Washington Post published the Access Hollywood tape in October 2016, many predicted that it was just the tip of the iceberg, particularly after Apprentice producer Bill Pruitt tweeted this: